frankenwiki/frankenwiki/README.md

 ## To do:

-- scan configured /wiki and generate static pages
+- scan /wiki and generate static pages
+- configure where the wiki .md files live ('/wiki')
 - save said pages to table storage
 - pipe out stored static pages on request
 - templates / themes